ceumicrodata/csvtools/README.md

 Pipe friendly command line tools for processing CSV files with headers.

 CSV files
-- have a header row
+- are well formatted according to [rfc 4180](https://tools.ietf.org/html/rfc4180)
   - use `,` as field separator and `"` as quote character
-- are well formatted according to [rfc 4180](https://tools.ietf.org/html/rfc4180)
   - all rows have the same number of fields
+- have a header row
+  - header names are unique

 ------------------